Aydin Senkut: Angel investing and Felicis Ventures

 Senkut began angel investing in 2005, making early bets on approximately three dozen startups.
 He also organized gatherings of Google alumni to exchange investment ideas.

 He founded Felicis in 2006 and raised the firm’s first institutional fund in 2010.

 Notable early investments by Senkut include Shopify, Adyen, Notion, Fitbit, Credit Karma, and Rovio, the developer of Angry Birds.

 Felicis is known for its founder-aligned governance approach, including a policy to vote its shares in line with company founders.

 Recognition

-Senkut has been named to the Forbes Midas List for twelve consecutive years, from 2014 to 2025.
+Senkut has been named to the Forbes Midas List for thirteen consecutive years, from 2014 to 2026.
 He has also been recognized by The New York Times as a "Top Tech Investor" and was named one of the Top 25 Angel Investors by BusinessWeek in 2010.

+In 2026, Business Insider included Senkut on the AI Power List.